College of Liberal Arts & Sciences,

 Where should I park?

 Parking is available in the Arena Commuter Lot (lot 75) and in the Dental Science Building Parking lot (lot 40), and other nearby UI Parking lots.
+UI Public Safety will be directing traffic.

 What time should I arrive for the ceremony?